 The OPALESENCE home whitening system is the market leader in South Africa.
 Please contact us or call 021 790 2910 to find out about the costs of the kit and follow-up visits.

-There are some risks and limitations associated with bleaching procedures, however, they are uncommon and usually minor.
+There are some very minor risks and limitations associated with bleaching procedures.
+Some things to keep in mind:

-- Tooth sensitivity.
 Some people experience sensitivity during the whitening procedure.
 It is typically mild and does not last.
-If the discomfort does persist, a mild painkiller is usually all you need.
+If the discomfort persists, a mild painkiller will usually take care of it.

-- Gum irritation.
-Temporary inflammation of the gums and other soft tissue can occur during your whitening.
+A temporary inflammation of the gums and other soft tissue can occur during your whitening.
 This is usually the result of the whitening gel coming in contact with your gums.
-The irritation is generally short lived and disappears as soon as the gel is removed.
+The irritation is generally short-lived and disappears as soon as the gel is removed.
 A mouth rinse can ease the irritation.